Copyright 1994 - 2023 Bill's Bible Basics

 ". . .
 Woman, believe me, the hour cometh, when ye shall neither in this mountain, nor yet at Jerusalem, worship the Father.
 Ye worship ye know not what: we know what we worship: for salvation is of the Jews.
 But the hour cometh, and now is, when the true worshippers shall worship the Father in spirit and in truth: for the Father seeketh such to worship him.
 God is a Spirit: and they that worship him must worship him in spirit and in truth."

 Can the truth be any clearer than that?
-Jesus was plainly saying, "Look lady; the day is soon coming when you will no longer have to go to Jerusalem to worship in the Temple, or to any other particular place, because God will require of all of you, true worship in the Spirit".
-You see, just like many other Jews, she had been taught all her life that if one failed to make a yearly pilgrimage to worship in the Temple, -- and thus help to fill the Temple coffers -- he or she must not be a very devout believer; and this is precisely the same attitude which has been cultivated in millions of Christians today.
-Unless one goes to church, he or she must not be a very good Christian.
-In fact, he or she must not be one at all; or at the very least, he or she is terribly backslidden from the faith.
-As I have already stated, when Stephen tried to reiterate this same message, it got him killed real quick; just like it got Jesus killed real quick; and many of those who followed in His footsteps.
+Jesus was plainly saying, "Look lady; the day is soon coming when you will no longer have to go to Jerusalem to worship in the temple, or to any other particular place, because God will require of all of you, true worship in the Spirit."
+You see, just like many other Israelites, she had been taught all her life that if a person failed to make a yearly pilgrimage to worship in the temple in Jerusalem -- and thus help to fill the temple coffers -- he or she must not be a very devout believer.

 When I first read this woman's question, I realized how serious of a matter it was.
-As such, I dared not to take it lightly by just offering her a weak, fleshly answer that was based upon my human wisdom; so I said a prayer and asked the Lord for His Wisdom and Spiritual Guidance, and the above Scriptural answer is the result.
+As such, I dared not to take it lightly by just offering her a weak, fleshly answer that was based upon my human wisdom.
+So, I said a prayer, and I asked the Lord for His Wisdom and Spiritual Guidance.
+The previous Scriptural response is the result.
 As I have said many times before, I don't have all of the answers, and I don't pretend to have all of the answers.
 The only thing that I know how to do, is to draw upon my knowledge of God's Word, and trust that God's Spirit will bring the right Scriptures into my mind, in order to provide the right answer that people need to hear, and which will help them to discover the truth for themselves.
 This is what Jesus said would happen, so I have to simply trust that my answers are of Him.
-As Jesus said:
+As Jesus said in the Gospel of John:

 "But the Comforter, which is the Holy Ghost, whom the Father will send in my name, he shall teach you all things, and bring all things to your remembrance, whatsoever I have said unto you."